+What is a car relay?
 In the most simple terms an automotive relay is an electronically operated switch.
 The type most commonly used in the automotive industry is an electro-mechanically operated switch.
 They are found in all types of vehicles - cars, trucks, vans, trailers and boats.
 They employ an electromagnet device to mechanically manoeuvre a switch to make or break an electrical circuit.
 The type of relay most frequently used in the automotive industry is the small cube shaped unit known as a standard relay or a mini relay.

 Application & Advantages of Automotive Relays:

 The most common application of automotive relays, see collection, is to switch a high current circuit using a low current circuit.
 This application comes into play whereby an in-line switch does not have the capacity to handle the current required to switch a high current electrical system.
 For example, this scenario could be observed during the operation of a set of high powered worklamps.
 If the worklamps are wired to light when the headlights are activated they could exceed the capacity of the existing loom set-up.
 An automotive relay can solve this problem.

 A key advantage of using a relay is that it allows the activation of multiple circuits from a single switch.
 A single input within an electrical system can be used to activate and trigger multiple relays installed in an electrical circuit.
 These relays can then complete/ break multiple circuits and therefore execute multiple functions given a single input signal.
 A simple real life example of this multiple actions from a single switch is the central locking system in a car - a single button press results in all the door locks locking or unlocking.
 Simple, time-saving and effective.

 3: Execution of Logic Functions